MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-perform-data-operations.md

    This example continues by using the Office 365 Outlook action named **Send an email**.

-1. In this action, click inside the boxes where you want the results to appear.
-From the dynamic content list that opens, under the **Join** action, select **Output**.
+1. In this action, for each box where you want the results to appear, select inside each box, which opens the dynamic content list.
+From that list, under the **Join** action, select **Output**.

    ![Screenshot showing a Consumption workflow with the finished "Send an email" action for the "Join" action.](./media/logic-apps-perform-data-operations/send-email-join-action-complete-consumption.png)